ElementsProject/lightning/doc/lightning-setconfig.7.md

 The **setconfig** RPC command allows you set the (dynamic) configuration option named by `config`: options which take a value (as separate from simple flag options) also need a `val` parameter.

-This new value will *also* be written at the end of the config file, for persistence across restarts.
+This new value will *also* be written at the end of the config file, for persistence across restarts (and any old value commented out).

 You can see what options are dynamically adjustable using lightning-listconfigs(7).
 Note that you can also adjust existing options for stopped plugins; they will have an effect when the plugin is restarted.